EQEmu/eqemu-docs-v2/docs/server/database/handy-queries.md

 The purpose of this document is to provide a list of useful queries that can be used to help with various tasks.

+If you think a query could be helpful and added to this list, suggest it in EQEmu server help.

 ## Find All Player Accounts By Player Name

 ```sql